PavanRangani/docs/docs/prd/tasks/task-instance.md

 - During the edit of the task, Status of the `Sub-Tasks` can not be set to `Done`.

 ### UX Rule
-- During Edit, If Family is reset, the values of the `Entity` and `Section` will also be reset and disabled while `RACI Roles` won't be reset but it will be disabled.
+- During Edit, If Family is reset, the values of the `Entity` and `Section` will also be reset and disabled while `RAI Roles` won't be reset but it will be disabled.
-  - In this case, the family will change but the RACI roles will remain the same as in the old family.
+  - In this case, the family will change but the RAI roles will remain the same as in the old family.
 - When a user changes the template, the system will ask a confirmation dialog.
 On confirmation, templates will be changed.
-All sub-tasks and RACI roles will be removed.
-New sub-task and RACI roles will be added according to the new template.
+All sub-tasks and RAI roles will be removed.
+New sub-task and RAI roles will be added according to the new template.
 - If a user changes the template for open tasks and it has done a sub-tasks, all sub-tasks (Open or Done) will be deleted and new sub-tasks will be created as per new template.
 - For `One-time multi-step task`,
   - By default due date of the parent task is disabled.